alibaba/GraphScope/README.md

     <img src="https://graphscope.io/docs/_images/sample_pg.png" width="600" alt="sample-of-property-graph" />
 </div>

-This graph has fours kinds of vertices, labeled as `paper`, `author`, `institution` and `field_of_study`.
+This graph has four kinds of vertices, labeled as `paper`, `author`, `institution` and `field_of_study`.
 There are four kinds of edges connecting them, each kind of edges has a label and specifies the vertex labels for its two ends.
 For example, `cites` edges connect two vertices labeled `paper`.
 Another example is `writes`, it requires the source vertex is labeled `author` and the destination is a `paper` vertex.
 All the vertices and edges may have properties. e.g., `paper`  vertices have properties like features, publish year, subject label, etc.

 To load this graph to GraphScope, one may use the code below with the [data files](https://graphscope.oss-accelerate.aliyuncs.com/ogbn_mag_small.tar.gz).
 Please download and extract it to the mounted dir on local(in this case, `~/test_data`).